Newsletters

 The Imagined Cure

-The concept of using a fak e treatment to help discern quackery from real medicine also goes way back: In 1784, Benjamin Franklin, using a treatment and a control group, debunked a remedy supposedly based on “animal magnetism.”
-But it wasn’t until 1938 that scientists assigned the placebo moniker to the would-be medicine used to challenge the effectiveness of the real stuff — in a trial involving the common cold, in fact.
+The concept of using a fake treatment to help discern quackery from real medicine also goes way back: In 1784, Benjamin Franklin, using a treatment and a control group, debunked a remedy supposedly based on “animal magnetism.”
+But it wasn’t until 1938 that scientists assigned the placebo moniker to the would-be medicine used to challenge the effectiveness of the real stuff — in a trial involving the common cold.
 At the time, a vaccine to prevent the respiratory illness appeared to be highly successful.
 Its developers wrote that the pills had produced “a great reduction in the number of colds” compared to control groups that received no pills at all.
-When put head-to-head against dummy capsules, however, the vaccine turned out to work no bet ter.
+When put head-to-head against dummy capsules, however, the vaccine turned out to work no better.

 The hallmarks of colds are subjective symptoms, the kind that respond best to a placebo.
-(A diabetes patient, for example, wouldn’t want to manage her condition via the pow er of belief alone.)
-And since these viruses are often more nuisance than threat, they make an ideal laboratory for self-experimentation.
-In fact, researchers are beginning to believe that placebos might be the best w eapon we have in the battle against illnesses.
+(A diabetes patient, for example, wouldn’t want to manage her condition via the power of belief alone.)
+And since these viruses are often more nuisance than a threat, they make an ideal laboratory for self-experimentation.
+Researchers are beginning to believe that placebos might be the best weapon we have in the battle against illnesses.
 When it comes to treating colds and flu, says Barrett, “placebo effects are certainly more significant than drug effects.”

 Treatment Without Trickery